spacecrafts/spacecrafts/docs/mechanics/crafting-mechanics.md

   their affairs on the underground plane.
 * most fractions only use planet surface deck - subterranean fractions can use a second _subterranean_ deck (which basically doubles the planet size)
+* on colony have simple construction yard be limited to 1 deck construction and offer a construction hanger that can do 3 decks or so but has higher costs.
+  Orbit has the benefit of allowing many decks but is less efficient. a space station has the benefits of allowing multi-deck construction with a higher efficiency but has higher demands in general.

 ## More Unlikely Ideas